AlexTGM/table-of-content/README.md

 2. Run the json-server `npm/pnpm/yarn start`
 3. Install all dependencies for main (src) application `npm/pnpm/yarn i`
 4. Run the dev server `npm/pnpm/yarn preview`
+5. To run tests `npm/pnpm/yarn test` can be used

 The application contains: